hestiacp/hestiacp-docs/index.md

     details: Hestia is open-source software that is built by passionate people from around the world.
 This means that the code is reviewed by multiple people and that anybody can contribute to it!
   - icon: 🛠️
     title: Extendable & powerful
-    details: Hestia is extendable despite being easy to learn.
-You can build your own web templates, quick install applications and can interact with it using third party software via its API.
+    details: Hestia is extendable while being easy to learn.
+You can build your own themes, web templates, quick install applications and can interact with it using third party software via its API.
 ---